-With each city boasting more fashion shows than ever, how come finding the next big thing doesn’t rank as high as your other goals?
+Hal Rubenstein: With each city boasting more fashion shows than ever, how come finding the next big thing doesn’t rank as high as your other goals?
 Who doesn’t want to discover talent, but what’s wrong with simply making a customer happy?

 People who love clothes want to buy the dream, something to take them from the chaos of the world, and the more chaotic the world gets, the less they’re willing to wait.

+Hal Rubenstein: So the thrill of seeing it on the runway or the red carpet is gone?
 No, but their real joy is seeing it on their backs, and because my customers are now watching what I’m witnessing in real time, they get frustrated when told they need to wait six months, irritated when they see an “influencer” gets it for free, agitated when it turns up on a celebrity, and ultimately over it by the time it finally shows up in the store, because they’ve now witnessed so much new product since that first rush of desire.

+Hal Rubenstein: So buy now, wear now is your mission?
 No, it’s the reality!
 Tom Ford did a live feed and women shopped immediately.
 When Christopher Bailey followed, Burberry’s site was flooded.
 Rebecca Minkoff actually reshowed Spring in spring, when the clothes were available and her customers shopped and shopped.
 Even Ralph Lauren knows this isn’t the future.
 It’s the present.
 Satisfy the customer when she is ignited and excited.

+Hal Rubenstein: What’s the most foolproof advice you offer them?
 ‘In & Out’ columns are crap.
 Wear what you love.
 And color is the beacon that pulls everyone to the rail and puts a spring in your step.
 With color, your body type disappears and you feel stronger, more confident, noticed and special, maybe even beautiful.
 And isn’t that our goal, making a woman smile at her reflection?
 It sure is mine.